 ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of childhood cancer and its treatment.
 This page includes several links outside of this guide to other sections of this website.
 Use the menu to see other pages.

-Every treatment can cause side effects or changes to your child’s body and how he or she feels.
-For many reasons, people don’t experience the same side effects even when given the same treatment for the same type of tumor.
+Every treatment can cause side effects or changes to your child’s body and how they feel.
+For many reasons, people do not experience the same side effects even when given the same treatment for the same type of tumor.
 This can make it hard to predict how your child will feel during treatment.

 Coping with physical side effects

-Common physical side effects from each treatment option for PPB are described within the Treatment Options section.
+Common physical side effects from each treatment option for PPB are described within the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
-Changes to your physical health depend on several factors, including the tumor’s stage, the length and dose of treatment, and your child’s general health.
+Changes to your child’s physical health depend on several factors, including the tumor’s stage, the length and dose of treatment, and your child’s general health.